PaulWieland/ratgdo/docs/01_features.md

 #### Statuses
 The following statuses are broadcast over MQTT:

+* prefix/status/availability
  * online - once ratgdo connects to the MQTT broker.
  * offline - the mqtt last will message which is broadcast by the broker when the ratgdo client loses its connection.
+* prefix/status/obstruction
  * obstructed - when an object breaks the obstruction sensor beam.
  * clear - when an obstruction is cleared.
+* prefix/status/door
-* opening<sup>1</sup> - when the door is opening.
+ * opening - when the door is opening.
-* open<sup>1</sup> - when the door is fully open.
+ * open - when the door is fully open.
-* closing<sup>1</sup> - when the door is closing.
+ * closing - when the door is closing.
-* closed<sup>1</sup> - when the door is fully closed.
+ * closed - when the door is fully closed.
+* prefix/status/light
+ * on - when the light is on
-* reed_closed<sup>5</sup> - the reed switch is open (magnet is near the switch).
+ * off - when the light is off
+* prefix/status/lock
-* reed_open<sup>5</sup> - the reed switch is closed (magnet is not near the switch).
+ * locked - when the door opener is locked
+ * unlocked - when unlocked

 ### Dry contacts

 #### Triggers
-The following dry contact triggers on the ratgdo shield are at 3.3v<sup>4</sup> and can be pulled to ground to trigger the door opener as follows:
+The following dry contact triggers on the ratgdo shield are at 3.3v<sup>2</sup> and can be pulled to ground to trigger the door opener as follows:

-* open<sup>2</sup> - opens the door.
+* open<sup>1</sup> - opens the door.
-* close<sup>2</sup> - closes the door.
+* close<sup>1</sup> - closes the door.
-* light<sup>3</sup> - toggles the light on or off.
+* light - toggles the light on or off.

-If you do not want to use the discrete open/close dry contacts and wish to have a toggle instead, then simply connect your switch/relay to both the open & close terminals on the ratgdo shield.

 #### Statuses
 The following dry contact statuses are available:

-* door -
-  * When using a reed switch: 3.3v if the reed switch is closed, 0v if the reed switch is open.
-  * When using the door's rotary encoder: 3.3v if the door is open, 0v if the door is closed.
+* door - pulled to ground if the door is open, open circuit if closed.
-* obs - 3.3v if an obstruction is detected.
-0v if no obstruction.
+* obs - pulled to ground if the door is obstructed, open circuit if clear.

 ### Notes
-1. <sup>1</sup> Only when using the door opener's rotary encoder, which requires soldering to the logic board.
-See _Soldered Method_ below.
-1. <sup>2</sup> Repeated open commands (or repeated close commands) will be ignored when using the rotary encoder.
+1. <sup>1</sup> Repeated open commands (or repeated close commands) will be ignored.
 This gives discrete open/close control over the door which is better than a toggle.
-This is only reliable when ratgdo knows the doors position, which is only possible when connecting it to the door opener's rotary encoder.
-1. <sup>3</sup> Unfortunately the door opener does not support discrete on/off commands for controlling the light, so the best we can do is toggle it.
-1. <sup>4</sup> Using the ESP8266's internal INPUT_PULLUP resistor.
+1. <sup>2</sup> Using the ESP8266's internal INPUT_PULLUP resistor.
-1. <sup>5</sup> Not used when using the door opener's rotary encoder.